PrefectHQ/prefect/docs/concepts/deployments.md

 - Upload flow files to a defined storage location for retrieval at run time

 !!! warning "Flow run and work queue affinity improved starting from 2.0.5"
-    Until Prefect 2.0.4 tags were used to delegate flow runs created from deployments to the work queue agents that should pick up those runs.
+    Until Prefect 2.0.4, tags were used to delegate flow runs created from deployments to the work queue agents that should pick up those runs.
 Given the flexibility of tags, it wasn't always clear which runs would be picked up by which work queue agent.
-To disambiguate this process, the tags now serve purely organizational purposes.
-To assign deployments to a relevant work queue, use the work queue argument on your deployment.
-Then, to start an agent which can pick up such deployment, assign the relevant work queue name to your agent startup command.
+With the introduction of the work queue name argument on  a deployment, tags now serve purely organizational purposes.
+Use the work queue argument on your deployment to assign deployments to an appropriate work queue.
+Then, to start an agent which can pick up such deployment, set the relevant work queue name to your agent startup command.

-    Note that **backwards compatibility is maintained**.
-If your previous deployment used tags such as `--tag k8s`, this run will still be picked up by an agent started with `prefect agent start --tag k8s`.
-Those work-queues are now considered legacy and we encourage you to use the new behavior.
+    Note that **backward compatibility is maintained**.
+If your previous deployment used tags such as e.g. `kubernetes`, this run will still be picked up by an agent polling from that work queue.
+Those tag-based work queues are now considered legacy and we encourage you to use the new behavior specifying work queues explicitly on agents and deployments.

 Deployments are uniquely identified by the combination of: `flow_name/deployment_name`.